- 1 Best Electric Smokers – Comparison Table!

 Barbecue may not be the road to world peace, but it’s a start.

-There are many ways to barbeque your meat, subsequently, there are both advantages and disadvantages of electric smokers over charcoal ones.
-Let’s start with the disadvantage, the smoky flavor that comes in meat, pork ribs and turkey smoked on charcoal is difficult to achieve in electric ones, because it’s the gases and charcoal that give it the unique smoky taste although high-end smokers replicate this flavor pretty closely.
+There are both advantages and disadvantages of electric smokers over charcoal ones.
+Let’s start with the disadvantage first, the smoky flavor that comes in meat, pork ribs and turkey smoked on charcoal is difficult to achieve in electric ones, because it’s the gases and charcoal that give it the unique smoky taste although high-end smokers replicate this flavor pretty closely.

 But fish, bacon, and steaks are excellent when smoked on electric smokers.
 So if you are ready to buy your smoker but are baffled by the choices almost 50 odd brands provide (yep you read that right!), you have come to the right place.
 Our list of best electric smokers and their detailed reviews are below.